Products

 A power path around a UPS system.
 An automatic bypass is used by the UPS to switch its load to the mains if it experiences an overload or internal failure.
 A manual, maintenance or service bypass allows an engineer to isolate, maintain or remove the UPS without interrupting power to the load.

-Is a parallel system where the total capacity of the UPS modules is enough to fully support the load, but with no redundant provision.
-The failure of any one module will therefore cause severe overloading on the rest.
+This is a parallel system where the total capacity of the UPS modules is sufficient to fully support the load, but without any redundancy.
+Therefore, the failure of any single module will cause severe overloading on the remaining modules.
 Alternatively, the load may be switched to raw mains.

-A protective device that interrupts the flow of current when it exceeds a specified value.
+A protective device that interrupts the current flow when it exceeds a specified value.

 • Cold start function

-The UPS can be started from battery directly without AC utility.
-Some people also name it as DC start.
+The UPS can be started directly from the battery without AC utility power.
+This is sometimes referred to as DC start.

 • Communication

-UPSs can often communicate with computer equipment in order to allow the UPS to trigger a controlled automatic shutdown of the computer.
-This is usually done when the mains has failed and the UPS battery power is close to being used up.
+UPSs can often communicate with computer equipment, allowing the UPS to trigger a controlled, automatic shutdown of the computer.
+This is typically done when the mains power has failed and the UPS battery power is nearly depleted.

 The ratio between the crest (peak or maximum) value and the root-mean-square (RMS) value of an alternating current.
 Some computer power supplies draw current with a crest factor of between two and three.

 The function of a circuit or system that maintains a current within its prescribed limits.
-UPS systems have an electrical current limit that regulates the output current to a value within the UPS limits.
+UPS systems have an electrical current limit that regulates the output current to a value within the UPS's specifications.
 Current limiting may occur when a load demanding high inrush current is turned on.

-Normally, it is used for the battery voltage.
+Typically used to refer to the battery voltage.

-On-line UPS system receives mains AC power, rectifies it into DC for conditioning and battery charging, then inverts it into clean AC to supply the critical load.
-In the event of mains overvoltage or failure the UPS continues to supply the load from its battery with no transfer delay.
+An on-line UPS system receives mains AC power, rectifies it into DC for conditioning and battery charging, and then inverts it into clean AC to supply the critical load.
+In the event of mains overvoltage or failure, the UPS continues to supply the load from its battery with no transfer delay.
 Provided the mains power disturbance duration is less than the battery autonomy, the event remains invisible to the load.

 • Double Conversion Efficiency

-The double conversion efficiency figure for a UPS is obtained by comparing the output power to the load with the input mains power applied to the UPS, where both figures are in kW.
-This efficiency improves as the load approaches the maximum UPS capacity, so efficiency can be maximised by running the UPS as near to full load as possible.
+The double conversion efficiency of a UPS is determined by comparing the output power to the load with the input mains power applied to the UPS, with both figures expressed in kW.
+This efficiency improves as the load approaches the maximum UPS capacity, so efficiency can be maximized by running the UPS as close to full load as possible.

 • Electromagnetic Interference (EMI)